ADDING LIKE TERMS

 Problem 3.
 How do we add like terms?

-Add their coefficients; make that sum the coefficient of the common letter or letters.
+Add their coefficients; make that sum the coefficient of the common factor.

 Problem 4.
 Add like terms.

 i) −3x − 4 + 2x + 6 = −x + 2